themetalfleece/ircpokemonbot/README.md

 ## How to run

-Download the [.jar](https://github.com/themetalfleece/ircpokemonbot/raw/master/IRCPokemonBot_Runnable.jar) and the [.ini](https://github.com/themetalfleece/ircpokemonbot/raw/master/config.ini) file by _Right Click -> Save link as_ and place them in the same directory.
-Double click `IRCPokemonBot_Runnable.jar` to run it (if it doesn't run, open it with JRE).
+Download [this file](https://github.com/themetalfleece/ircpokemonbot/raw/master/IRCPokemonBot.zip) and extract it.
+Make sure the 3 files are located in the same directory.
+Double click `IRCPokemonBot.jar` to run it (if it doesn't run, open it with JRE).
 You need to have Java Runtime Environment installed ([download here] (http://www.oracle.com/technetwork/java/javase/downloads/jre8-downloads-2133155.html)).

 **Note:** If you get an _Exception_ when you start the Bot or the fields in the configuration screen are empty (instead of having their default values), try one of the following:
 1. Place both files in a directory that does not contain any special character (such as _C:\PokeBot_ or OS equivalent).